danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven.md

 1. The datasets `data65` and `data70` aren't comparable by starting at the 0th index of data65 because the ages don't match. i.e. the 0th age of `data65` is `65` whereas 0th age of `data70` is `70`.
 To find the break even age we need to compare that datasets at the same ages.
 2. The `findBreakevenAge()` function generated by ChatGPT was trying to find an exact equality of OAS at two ages.
 However, recall from the initial math analysis (TODO: link), the incomes are never exactly equal.
 For example the breakeven age of 84 showed approximately a $300 difference.

-I explained the above to ChatGPT and told it to start comparing the datasets at age 70, and also to find the age at which the absolute difference between the two income streams is less than or equal to $2000.
+I explained the above to ChatGPT and told it to start comparing the datasets at age 70.
+I also to find the age at which the absolute difference between the two income streams is less than or equal to $2000, i.e. to use a heuristic rather than looking for exact equality which doesn't exist.

 Here's the modified code generated by ChatGPT: